-A similar bottleneck model was proposed by Ward, Duncan, and Shapiro (1996; see also Duncan, Ward, & Shapiro, 1994) to account for the T2 deficit they observed with a modified AB task.
+A similar bottleneck model was proposed by Ward, Duncan and Shapiro (1996; see also Duncan, Ward & Shapiro, 1994) to account for the second-target deficit they observed with a modified AB task.
 Ward et al. (1996) investigated the speed with which attention could be shifted to targets when these items were distributed across both time and space.
 In their experimental conditions, only the two targets, followed by their respective masks, were presented on distinct corners of an invisible diamond.
-By varying the stimulus onset asynchrony (SOA) between the two targets, Ward et al. (1996) demonstrated that report of T2 was impaired, relative to a control single-target condition, if it appeared within approximately 450 msec of T1.
+By varying the stimulus onset asynchrony (SOA) between the two targets, Ward et al. (1996) demonstrated that report of the second target was impaired, relative to a control singletarget condition, if it appeared within approximately 450 ms of Target 1.
 Ward et al. (1996) proposed the attentional dwell time hypothesis to account for their results and those of the standard AB.
-This hypothesis asserts that the two target objects compete for capacity-limited visual processing resources, with the winner of this competition undergoing extended processing at the expense of the loser.
-Because of its head start in the competition, T1 is typically the winner, thereby leaving T2 open to interference from the mask and, therefore, increasing the likelihood that it will go undetected.
-Since lag 1 sparing was not found by Ward et al. (1996), they did not incorporate an explanation of this effect into their theory.
-Indeed, it should be noted that in a detailed meta-analysis, Visser et al. (1999) concluded that lag 1 sparing is rarely observed under conditions in which the target stimuli are spatially displaced or there is a multidimensional attentional set switch between T1 and T2 (e.g., T1 is a categorically defined letter, whereas T2 is a color-defined digit; see also Potter et al., 1998).
+This hypothesis asserts that the two target objects compete for limited capacity visual processing resources, with the winner of this competition undergoing extended processing at the expense of the loser.
+Because of its head start in the competition, T1 is typically the winner, thereby leaving T2 open to interference from the mask and therefore increasing the likelihood that it will go undetected.
+As lag 1 sparing was not found by Ward et al. (1996) they did not incorporate an explanation of this effect into their theory.
+Indeed, it should be noted that in a detailed meta-analysis Visser et al. (1999) concluded that lag 1 sparing is rarely observed under conditions where the target stimuli are spatially displaced or there is a multi-dimensional attentional set switch between T1 and T2 (e.g., T1 is a categorically defined letter whereas T2 is a color defined digit, see also Potter et al., 1998).

-Jolicœur (1998, 1999; Jolicœur & Dell'Acqua, 1998; see also Ruthruff & Pashler, 2001) extended the two-stage account of Chun and Potter (1995) to explain not only the AB, but also its relationship to the psychological refractory period (PRP; see Pashler, 1994).
+Jolicœur, (1998, 1999; Jolicœur & Dell'Acqua, 1998; see also Ruthruff & Pashler, 2001) extended the two-stage account of Chun and Potter (1995) to explain not only the AB but also its relationship to the Psychological Refractory Period (PRP; see Pashler, 1994).
 The PRP refers to subjects' tendency to respond more slowly to the second of two sensory-motor tasks as the SOA between them is reduced.
 This Task 2 postponement is thought to result from a central capacity-limited stage that prevents two response selection processes from being performed concurrently (Pashler, 1994).
 Jolicœur (1998) investigated the extent to which interference during response selection influenced the magnitude of the AB.
-In his experiments, a methodology similar to that employed by Raymond et al. (1992) was used, except that T1 required an immediate, rather than a delayed, response for some of the trials (T2 response was always offline).
+His experiments used a similar methodology to that employed by Raymond et al. (1992) except that T1 required an immediate rather than a delayed response for some of the trials (T2 response was always offline).
 The inclusion of this speeded T1 task ensured that subjects performed response selection to Task 1 online, thereby creating at short lags a processing overlap between T1 response selection and T2 working memory encoding.
-Jolicœur's (1998) results revealed that a larger AB was elicited in speeded T1 trials, relative to unspeeded trials.
+Jolicoeur's (1998) results revealed that a larger AB was elicited in speeded T1 trials relative to unspeeded trials.
 Furthermore, the magnitude of the deficit increased as the T1 reaction times and number of T1 response alternatives increased.
 These findings provided clear evidence that response selection to Task 1 significantly exacerbates the AB.
 To account for these findings, Jolicœur (1998, 1999; Jolicœur & Dell'Acqua, 1998; see also Ruthruff & Pashler, 2001) proposed the central interference theory.
-This model is similar to Chun and Potter's (1995) theory, with the key difference being that in Jolicœur's (1998, 1999; Jolicœur & Dell'Acqua, 1998) framework, both response selection and working memory encoding require capacity-limited central processing.
+This model is similar to Chun and Potter's (1995) theory, with the key difference being that in Jolicœur's (1998, 1999; Jolicœur & Dell'Acqua, 1998) framework, both response selection and working memory encoding require capacitylimited central processing.